lhmouse/asteria/CONTRIBUTING.md

 This document describes the coding style requirements of **Asteria**.

-These rules cover all files in the `asteria/src` directory, save for those in `asteria/src/rocket`.
+These rules cover all files in the `src` directory, save for those in `src/rocket`.

 ### Standard Conformance